Information on the prohibition of disposing of WEEE with other waste

 Environmental protection

-Households play a very important role in supporting reuse and recovery, including the recycling of waste electrical and electronic equipment.
-Proper handling of waste equipment in the household has a positive impact on protecting the natural environment and enables the recovery of secondary raw materials.
+Households play a very important role in contributing to the reuse and recovery, including recycling, of waste electrical and electronic equipment.
+Proper handling of waste equipment in the household has a positive impact on environmental protection and makes it possible to recover recyclable materials.

-In fulfilling our legal obligations related to the sale of electrical and electronic equipment, we present the relevant legal provisions below:
+In fulfilling the legal obligations regarding the sale of electrical and electronic equipment, we present the relevant provisions on this matter:

-It is prohibited to hand over incomplete waste equipment and parts originating from waste equipment to an entity that is not:
+It is prohibited to collect incomplete waste equipment and parts originating from waste equipment by an entity that is not:

 • an operator of a treatment facility,

-• The distributor is obliged to accept WEEE free of charge at the point of sale (equipment of the same type and performing the same function).
+• The distributor is obliged to accept WEEE free of charge at the point of sale (equipment of the same type and function).

-• When delivering equipment intended for households to the buyer, the distributor collects WEEE free of charge at the place of delivery (equipment of the same type and performing the same function).
+• A distributor delivering equipment intended for households to the buyer accepts WEEE free of charge at the place of delivery (equipment of the same type and function).

 • A distributor with a unit of ≥ 400 m² is obliged to accept small WEEE free of charge (no dimension exceeds 25 cm) in the unit or in its immediate vicinity, without the need to purchase new equipment.